suny-downstate-medical-center/tvb-multiscale/README.md

 # TVB multiscale
-This module currently provides a solution to interface between TVB and NEST spiking networks for multiscale co-simulations.
+This module currently provides a solution to interface between TVB and NetPyNE spiking networks for multiscale co-simulations.

-On the long term, it will be extended with the purpose to support integration with other spiking network simulators, by offering a generic way to interface between them and the TVB simulator.

 # Project structure
 At the top-level, we have the following folders: